 Gravity Forms vs Ninja Forms: Feature Comparison

 When deciding between Gravity Forms vs Ninja Forms, one of the most important factors to take into account is the core features on offer with each form builder.
-It’s also important to consider the different integrations each solution offers.
+Both offer far more complex functionality than simple contact form plugins, so it’s also important to consider the different integrations each solution offers.

 Here, we’ll compare the different functionalities of Gravity Forms and Ninja Forms: